joe-antognini/joe-antognini.github.io/_drafts/consciousness.md

 consciousness cannot be computation.

 But it's not necessary to impose such a strict requirement.
-We don't need to ask that the computer *never* make a mistake.
+We don't need to demand that the computer *never* make a mistake.
 We only need to require that the computer not make a mistake when we run our program.
 If, during the program's execution, every abstract state of the ideal Turing machine can be mapped on to a physical state of the system, we can say that the system is computing the algorithm.
-If it makes a mistake somewhere and breaks that correspondence, then it stops being a computer for the time being, or at least a computer corresponding to that particular Turing machine.
+If it makes a mistake somewhere and breaks that correspondence, then it stops being a computer for the time being, at least for our purposes.

-This definition of a computer as a mapping between the physical states of a system and the abstract states of a Turing machine is powerful because it abstracts away the internal physical workings of the computer.
+This definition of a computer as a mapping between the physical states of a system and the abstract states of a Turing machine is powerful because it abstracts away the internal mechanics of the computer.
 The computer can use transistors or vacuum tubes or something else entirely, and we can just focus just on what the abstract Turing machine is doing.
-As long as the states and outputs correspond to what you would get with a Turing machine, no matter what physical mechanism is producing those states and outputs, we can fairly call the device a computer.
 Computer scientists don't need to know anything about Kirchhoff's laws to determine whether $$P = NP$$.

 ## Consciousness in a field of rocks